caelcs/builder4test/README.md

 There are s few concepts to keep in mind; Field, Creator and LookUp.

 ### Creator
-The Creator implements a method build that should contains how the object is going to be build.
+The Creator is just a java Function that receives as Argument a LookUp and return the object.
+**NOTE:** Since version 0.2.1 the Creator interface was removed in order to use a Function.

 ### Field
 The Field represent the value that you want to change by using the DSL in the construction of your objects.